 You can bypass many bad investments by knowing what "catches" to look out for and which clarifying questions to ask.
 Most bad investment scenarios can be avoided by following five simple rules.

 Avoid Investments with Surrender Charges

 What if you want to get out of (surrender) an investment for any reason?
-Investments such as broker sold annuities and "B" share mutual funds carry surrender charges and thus limit flexibility.
-Some examples of Investments that have surrender charges can cause problems in situations such as:
+Investments such as broker-sold annuities and "B" share mutual funds carry surrender charges and thus limit flexibility.
+Some examples of Investments where surrender charges can cause problems in situations such as:

 - Divorce: Couples invested jointly, only to divorce a few years later.
 They had two options: pay high surrender charges to get out of their joint investment or stay invested together for six more years.

 - Moving: Suppose you want to buy a new house and need funds to put down until your old house sells.
 This situation can arise unexpectedly with employment changes.
 With investments that have surrender charges, you cannot access your money without paying what is often a hefty fee.

 - Health: Health costs for you or loved ones can be expensive.
 Although some insurance-based investments with surrender charges may offer limited penalty-free access to your money, overall you want full access to your funds when in this situation.

 Some investments are not as easy to get out of as they were to get into.
 These are called illiquid assets.
 Illiquid means that it is a security or asset that does not have much trading volume.
 Some examples are real estate partnerships, private placements, private equity investments, and non-publicly traded REITs (or often anything that is called an "alternative" investment).

 If you have too much money in non-liquid investments, you will not have easy access to your funds.
 Many of these alternative-type investments promise higher returns but keep in mind you run the risk of losing all or almost all of your investment.
 Diversify across asset classes and investment sectors and do not put more than 15% of your money in these types of opportunities.